epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 ## epydeck: Writing input deck files with Python {#epydeck}

-Writing large numbers of EPOCH input files by hand can be tedious and error-prone. `epydeck` (short for *EPOCH Python deck*) allows you to create and manipulate input decks in Python:
+Writing a large number of EPOCH input files by hand can be tedious and error-prone. `epydeck` (short for *EPOCH Python deck*) allows you to create and manipulate input decks in Python:

 - Build decks using standard Python data structures
 - Load, modify, and save EPOCH-style `.deck` files